 lxd.activate enabled inactive -

-lxd.daemon enabled inactive socket-activated
+lxd.daemon enabled active socket-activated

 lxd.user-daemon enabled inactive socket-activated